Leaving Your Bank in 2019 Could Save You $360. Here’s How

 When’s the last time you were slapped with a bank fee?

-Maybe you didn’t maintain that insanely high minimum balance, or you accidentally overdrafted by 99 cents, Or you might’ve used an out-of-network ATM out of desperation.
+Maybe you didn’t maintain that insanely high minimum balance, or you accidentally overdrafted by 99 cents.
+Maybe you used an out-of-network ATM out of desperation.

 You’re not alone.